bleds22e/PP_shifts/README.md

 To conduct the analyses in the manuscript, you'll need the two scripts in the "scripts" folder:

   * _scripts/PP_shifts.R_: contains all the analyses and figures in the paper
-    * You can technically source this code, and it should run smoothly, assuming all packages are installed
+    * You should be able to source this code and have it should run smoothly, assuming all packages are installed
-    * **HOWEVER!**--this includes running some extensive models in RMark, which will take a long time (see _Tip #3_ below)
+    * As written, revelant results files are imported in; to run the original RMark analysis, see _Tip #3_ below
   * _scripts/functions.R_: contains all functions used in the PP_shifts.R script
     * sourced in the PP_shifts.R script
     * includes both data-focused functions and plotting functions